-Finish the Work of Ada LoveLace and Charles Babbage Finish the Work of Ada LoveLace and Charles Babbage
+Finish the Work of Ada LoveLace and Charles Babbage

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 Back in 1830 Lovelace and Babbage worked on an analytical engine, mechanical computer.
 In theory it would have been capable of computing Bernouli numbers.
 The gears of the day were not precise enough and had to much friction, so the machine never worked.
 Your job is to complete the project in two possible ways:

-1. Discover all you can about the analytical engine, and create a simulator for it.
+1. Discover all you can about the analytical engine and create a simulator for it.
 Your simulator could merely simulate it programming language, or it could be so elaborate as to provide a 3D view of the internal workings of its perfect gears whirring about from any point of view, or like being a mouse in the clockworks.

 2. Using modern high accuracy machining and materials, actually build a mechanical analytical engine.